Keerat666/ExpressJS-Starter-Template/README.md

 Also this repository can be deployed to Heroku as it is and it would start running without any other configuration if the .env file is in place.

-In case you want to add a feature to this repository, please feel free to raise issues and I would be more than happy for you to contribute this repo 👨🏽‍💻
+In case you want to add a feature to this repository, please feel free to raise issues and I would be more than happy for you to contribute to this repo 👨🏽‍💻